 This course is a survey of major American writers.
 The course is approached from the type of literature studied historically and chronologically.
-Research techniques are an integral part of the course work, and a research paper is required.
-Other types of writing, such as narrative and persuasion, are taught.
+There is also a focus on reading and responding to works of nonfiction.
+Research techniques are an integral part of the course work.
+Other types of writing, such as analysis and argument, are taught.
 All students will take the Comprehensive English Regents Exam in June.
 Summer reading is required.
 Prerequisite: Successful completion of English 10